taxjar/taxjar-woocommerce-plugin/readme.txt

 1. TaxJar for WooCommerce Plugin Settings

 == Changelog ==
+= 1.3.0 (2017-06-16) =
+* Product taxability support for exemptions such as clothing.
+* Line item taxability with support for recurring subscriptions.
+* Fully exempt non-taxable items when tax status is set to "None".
+* Fix calculations to use shipping origin when local pickup selected.
+* Fix caching issues with API requests.

 = 1.2.4 (2016-10-19) =
 * Add fallbacks to still calculate sales tax if nexus list is not populated.